10 Curious Facts About the Platypus

 Although platypuses are born out of leathery eggs, the babies nurse from their mother.
 Female platypuses, however, don’t have nipples.
 Instead, their milk is released out of mammary gland ducts on their abdomen.
 The babies drink it up by sucking it out the folds of their mother's skin, or her fur.

 Platypuses are one of just a few venomous mammals, which is one of their more reptilian characteristics.
 But unlike snakes, a platypus’s venom isn’t in his teeth.
 Instead, males have a hollow spur on each hind leg from which venom is dispensed—but only sometimes.
 Although the spur itself is always there, the venom gland to which it is connected is seasonally-activated and only produces venom during mating season, indicating that its use is for fending off competing males.

 Platypuses don’t have teeth inside their bill, which makes it difficult to chew some of their favorite foods—but they have worked out a pretty ingenious solution.
 Along with worms, insects, shellfish, and whatever else these bottom-feeders scoop up to make a meal out of, the platypus also picks up gravel from the riverbed.
-The platypus packs the whole lot into pouches in his cheek to carry it up to the surface where he munches away, using the bits of gravel as makeshift teeth to break up some of the tougher food.
+The platypus packs it all into pouches in his cheek to carry it up to the surface where it munches away, using the bits of gravel as makeshift teeth to break up tougher food.

 Unlike beavers, which have very visually similar tails, platypuses don't use their tails to slap the water in warning, or even to move them through the water.
 Most of the time, the primary function of the platypus's tail is just to store up to nearly half of the animal's body fat in case of a food shortage.
 A female platypus also uses her tail to hold incubating eggs against her warm body.